Problem · London non-dom reform and US relocation

 UK brand in US market reception.

 The sibling problem.
-UK brand credibility at home meeting an American reader who filters on a different register even in shared English.
+UK brand credibility at home meeting an American buyer who filters on a different register even in shared English.

 Engagements